jermbo/CleanCode/README.md

 }
 ```

 The major problem is the grouping on classes that dont have anything to do with each other.
-Change the place holder class and you affect all of the other places that extend it.
-Which leads to changes that have a wide affect on your site and is very difficult test and QA for.
+Change the placeholder class and you effect all of the other places that extend it.
+Which leads to changes that have a wide effect on your site and is very difficult test and QA for.

-The other way to solve this problem and not cause unforseen ripple affect is to overwrite the attributes being added.
+The other way to solve this problem and not cause unforeseen ripple effect is to overwrite the attributes being added.
 That should be properly considered and used if absolutely necessary.

 ##### Good